marigold-dev/training-nft-1/README.md

    Then it creates a token metadata object with information from the parameters and adds it to the `token_metadata` big-map in the storage.
    Note that the `decimals` metadata field is set to 0 because the token is an NFT and therefore has only one unit.

-   Note that there is no built-in way to get the number of tokens in the contract code; the big-map does not have a function such as `keys()` or `length()`.
+   Note that there is no built-in way to get the number of tokens in the contract code; the Bigmap does not have a function such as `keys()` or `length()`.
-   If you want to keep track of the number of tokens, you must add an additional element in the storage and increment it when tokens are created or destroyed.
+   If you want to keep track of the number of tokens, you must add an element in the storage and increment it when tokens are created or destroyed.
    You can also get the number of tokens by analyzing the contract's storage from an off-chain application.

 1. Run one of these commands to accept or decline LIGO's analytics policy: